Warm Compresses for Eye Care

 Temperature

-The compress should be comfortably warm—not hot.
+The compress should be comfortably warm, not hot.

 - Target temperature: approximately 108-113°F (42-45°C)

-- Should feel warm but not uncomfortable
+- It should feel clearly warm but not painful

 Duration